 - Engagement with PgR Manager is an essential component of the PGR programme and PgR Manager should be used to keep a record of supervisory meetings documenting the project planning process.
-In addition, students should complete an annual Training Needs Analysis in PgR Manager and use the system to book onto relevant training courses offered by the Graduate School. - PGR Students are responsible for logging their skills development in PgR Manager, which will also capture dates of key meetings to inform the Graduate School. - For PhD students this will feed into the appraisal process to certify regular supervisory meetings have taken place and that the student has met the RVC's professional skills training requirements of 20 points each year (pro-rata for part-time students).
+In addition, students should complete an annual Training Needs Analysis in PgR Manager and use the system to book onto relevant training courses offered by the Graduate School. - PGR Students are responsible for logging their skills development in PgR Manager, which will also capture dates of key meetings to inform the Postgraduate Programme Management Team. - For PhD students this will feed into the appraisal process to certify regular supervisory meetings have taken place and that the student has met the RVC's professional skills training requirements of 20 points each year (pro-rata for part-time students).
 The appraisal process itself is also managed through PgR Manager.

-5.3 The detailed responsibilities of the student to themselves include:
+5.3 The Detailed Responsibilities of the Student to Themselves Include:

-- For those with a student visa adhering to UKVI monitoring requirements; - Reading the research integrity guidelines and undertaking the mandatory on-line research integrity training within 4 months of registration.
-ProfD students should complete this training within 4 months of having completed the module Methods of Enquiry 1; - Undertaking all other mandatory professional skills training requirements; - Responding to initial contact with their assigned postgraduate advisor.
-It is compulsory that this is done within 3 months of registration; - If the postgraduate advisor has not contacted the PGR student within 3 months the student should initiate contact with the advisor and advise the Graduate School; - Attending research training courses, research seminars, conferences, Postgraduate Research Day etc. as agreed with the supervisor, and normally submitting a brief report to the supervisor on any external event attended; - PhD Students accruing 20 training points per academic year (pro-rated for part-time students); - MRes Students attending all mandatory training as detailed in the Award and Assessment Regulations; - Maintaining records of supervisory meetings and skills development in PgR Manager; - Presenting at the postgraduate seminar series (MPhil and PhD students, normally in Year 1 and Year 2 for full time students). - PG Research Day: - Presenting a graphical abstract and impact statement in Year 1 (full time PhD, MPhil and MRes students);
+- For those with a student visa adhering to UKVI monitoring requirements. - Reading the research integrity guidelines and undertaking the mandatory on-line research integrity training within 4 months of registration. - Undertaking all other mandatory professional skills training requirements. - Responding to initial contact with their assigned Postgraduate Advisor.
+It is compulsory that this is done within 3 months of registration. - If the Postgraduate Advisor has not contacted the PGR student within 3 months the student should initiate contact with the advisor and advise the Postgraduate Programme Management Team. - Attending research training courses, research seminars, conferences, Postgraduate Research Day etc. as agreed with the supervisor, and normally submitting a brief report to the supervisor on any external event attended - PhD Students accruing 20 training points per academic year (pro-rated for part-time students). - MRes Students attending all mandatory training as detailed in the Award and Assessment Regulations. - Maintaining records of supervisory meetings and skills development in PgR Manager. - Presenting at the postgraduate seminar series (MPhil and PhD students, normally in Year 1 and Year 2 for full time students). - PG Research Day: - Presenting a graphical abstract and impact statement in Year 1 (full time PhD, MPhil and MRes students).